-Dr. Mehserle has been selected as one of America’s Top Doctors since 2009, and was selected as Top Doctor for 2018 by Castle Connolly.
+Dr. Mehserle has been selected as one of America’s Top Doctors since 2009 by Castle Connolly.

 Dr. Mehserle has served as Chief of Surgery at Venice Regional Medical Center.
 While working at Brooke Army Medical Center, Dr. Mehserle implemented a laser surgery program.